alfa23/portfolio-project-two/README.md

 ## Colours

-The **60:40:10 rule** was used when determining colours, which were chosen from the palette of the background video
+Colours utilised were chosen from the palette of the background video, with the **60:40:10 rule** in mind

   • 60% Background/Primary - **#191970** *Midnight Blue*